Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Signs and Symptoms of Cocaine Overdose

-The symptoms of cocaine overdose may include paranoia, a raised body temperature and heartbeat, high blood pressure, and feelings of panic.
+The symptoms of cocaine overdose may include paranoia, a raised heartbeat, high blood pressure, hypothermia, and severe aggression or confusion.
 Hallucinations, difficulty breathing, and unconsciousness may also occur.[8]

 What to do if you suspect someone is overdosing on cocaine: